What is a Closing?

 Once your loan is approved, you’re almost to the finish line.
 The escrow or title agent should send you a formal notice of the actual closing date and time.
 It will include a list of what you need to bring to the closing table.
 You should also receive a closing disclosure that outlines your mortgage loan obligations, closing costs, etc. It’s a good idea to review this with your attorney, if you have one, or real estate agent.

-A note on closing costs: Many escrow companies make an effort to have closing fees be minimal, but buyers do need to do their due diligence and find parties that won’t tack on a plethora of fees that will raise costs higher than they need to be.
-Talk with your attorney or real estate agent about what fees are typical in your area.
+A note on closing costs: Many escrow companies make an effort to have closing fees be minimal, but buyers need to do their due diligence and find parties that won’t tack on a plethora of fees that will raise costs higher than they need to be.
+Research what fees are typical in your area.
 Some sellers may agree to take care of closing costs, and this is typically agreed upon at the contract phase.

 8. Final Walkthrough of New Home